NIAEFEUP/tts-scraper-js/README.md

 ## Running

 First, install the dependencies by running `npm install`.
 This only needs to be run for the first time and every time there is an update in package versions.

+### Scraping from faculties to lessons at once

+To scrape from faculties to lessons at once, run `npm start --silent -- all`.
+This will give you a help menu with the instructions.
+Remember this type of scraping saves the results as CSVs in a specified directory.

+### Scraping specific type

 To scrape faculties and output to `stdout`, run `npm start --silent -- faculties`.